Setting up a proxy in Dolphin{anty} browser

 9en.png

 3. The imported proxies will be displayed in the “Proxy” tab.
-By clicking on a specific proxy, you can check the connection and, if necessary, add a link for IP rotation.
+By clicking on a specific proxy, you can check the connection and, if necessary, add a link for IP rotation — which is especially useful with a residential rotating proxy pool.

 10en.png